tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 When the entire buffer is evaluated, CIDER displays the return value of the last expression in the minibuffer.
 The last expresssion  in the buffer is `(println ...)` function call. println always returns nil so the result of evaluating the buffer is nil.

-To evaluate a region select a region of expressions and type `C-c C-v C-r`.
+To evaluate a region select a region of expressions in a buffer and type `C-c C-v C-r`.

 To load and evaluate a Clojure file type `C-c C-l` and provide the path to the file.

 # Summary

-We used the following commands for evaluating expressions in CIDER:
+We explore the following commands for evaluating expressions in CIDER:

 | Keybinding | Command                   | Summary |
 | ---------- | ------------------------- | ------- |